pantsel/konnect-platform-ops-demo/README.md

   "_format_version": "1.0.0",
   "teams": [
     {
+      "name": "Platform Team",
+      "description": "Platform Team is responsible for the development and maintenance of the APIM platform."
+    },
+    {
       "name": "Team 1",
       "description": "Team 1 is responsible for the development and maintenance of their respective APIs."
     },